akara/activator-squbs-orch-scala/docs/squbs training.md

-###Create the orchestrator actor and dispatcher
+###Create the orchestrator actor and orchestration dispatcher
 The orchestration actor is a short-lived actor that only lives one request as it contains the request's intermediate state.
 Services can create the orchestration actor at will.
-But to provide through loose coupling from http service and be able to call it from any kind of client, be it messages or otherwise, we front the orchestrator with a long-living dispatcher.
+But to provide through loose coupling from http service and be able to call it from any kind of client, be it messages or otherwise, we front the orchestrator with a long-living orchestration dispatcher.

+**Note**: The dispatcher has nothing to do with the Akka dispatcher.
+The name duplication is just coincidence)

 1. Edit the `build.sbt` file in `{project}servcube` project and add dependencies to `squbs-pattern` and `squbs-actorregistry` The dependencies will look like below.
 When saving, IntelliJ will prompt for refreshing the project.
 Click `Refresh project` on the top of the editor.
 This may take some time depending on bandwidth.